odclcslkrpb5k/batman/README.md

 * You can't delete the root-level thing.
 * By default, deleting a thing will move its contents to the thing's location.
-  This behavior can be controlled by specifying the `move_to` option, which expects a different thing_key to accept the orphaned things.
+  This behavior can be controlled by specifying the `move_to` option, which expects a different thing_key to accept the orphaned things (subject to the `max_contents` limit for the target thing's type; any additional things after this limit will be moved to the root thing).
   Specifying a value of -1 will result in all contents of the thing being deleted recursively. eg; `DELETE /thing/123?move_to=-1`